2025-26 quality initiatives

 Requirements

-• Register for thread Tools
+• Register for thread Tools (one account per program).

-• Administrator empowers infant/toddler educator to complete training and work on selected goals
+• Administrator empowers infant/toddler educator to complete training and work on selected goals.

 Accreditation